rabbitmq/workloads/resiliency/README.md

 ### When Auto Configuration is not a viable option

 Going back to the skeleton application the key classes are:
 - [CloudConfig](resilient-skeleton-spring-rabbitmq/src/main/java/com/pivotal/resilient/CloudConfig.java) - This is where we ask Spring Cloud Connectors for an RabbitMQ ConnectionFactory instance and expose it as a `@Bean` so that we can use it from other parts of our Spring application.
+In fact, we build 2 separate ConnectionFactories, one for publishing and another one for consuming messages.
+This is a very good practice that we will discuss later on.

-- [RabbitMQConfiguration](resilient-skeleton-spring-rabbitmq/src/main/java/com/pivotal/resilient/RabbitMQConfiguration.java) - This is where we build RabbitMQ related objects like a dedicated ConnectionFactory for publishing and/or a RabbitTemplate that uses the Publisher connection factory.
+- [RabbitMQConfiguration](resilient-skeleton-spring-rabbitmq/src/main/java/com/pivotal/resilient/RabbitMQConfiguration.java) - This is where we build RabbitMQ related objects like a RabbitTemplate that uses the `publisher` connection factory or a rabbitListenerContainerFactory used for methods annotated with `@RabbitListener` configured with the `consumer` connection factory.
   > It is a good practice to separate publisher from consumer applications.
 We can also easily identify them in the RabbitMQ management ui as shown in the screenshot below
   > ![Connection for publisher annotated ConnectionFactory](assets/skeleton-producer-conn.png)